datacommonsorg/docsite/api/python/property_label.md

 Going into more detail on how to assemble the values for the required argument:

  - `dcids`: Data Commons uniquely identifies nodes by assigning them DCIDs, or Data Commons IDs.
 Your query will need to specify the DCIDs for the nodes of interest.
+More information about DCIDs is available in [the glossary](/glossary.html).

 In addition to this required property, this endpoint also allows for an additional, optional argument: